 - The Tiamat Sacrament: Xandra is initially distrustful of dragons because she believes the Great Seven abandoned humanity during Ry'jin's conquest, including the royal court she was a part of.
 She changes her mind when she realizes their decision actually has some reason to it, since their unsealing could result in Ry'jin gaining more power.

 - World of Warcraft: Alleria Windrunner.
 Despite being a good person in general she hates orcs passionately, mainly due to have last lived on Azeroth during the time of Warcraft II, when the orcs were all bloodthirsty assholes.
-However, this was all because of the Burning Legion corrupting them (which no one on Azeroth knew about at the time), and they are no longer under his control.
+However, this was all because of the Burning Legion corrupting them (which no one on Azeroth knew about at the time), and they are no longer under their control.
 Despite this, she still hates them for what they did even after returning in Legion.